 On the day of your visit, confirm which tests and services will be performed and match the billing codes against those provided by your insurer.
 If the codes are different, ask your doctor, “Is this covered under my plan?”

 You can avoid the second step by getting preauthorization from your insurance company.
-Download a PDF of the Aetna authorization checklist here.
+Download a PDF of the Aetna authorization member guide here.